scala-native/scala-native/docs/user/interop.rst

 .. code-block:: scala

-    import scala.scalanative.native._
+    import scala.scalanative.unsafe._

     @extern
     object libc {
       def malloc(size: CSize): Ptr[Byte] = extern
     }

-``native.extern`` on the right hand side of the method definition signifies that the body of the method is defined elsewhere in a native library that is available on the library path (see `Linking with native libraries`_).
+``extern`` on the right hand side of the method definition signifies that the body of the method is defined elsewhere in a native library that is available on the library path (see `Linking with native libraries`_).
 The signature of the external function must match the signature of the original C